African Gray Parrot

 African gray parrots are monogamous and breeding usually coincides with the dry season.
 Once paired, these birds have been known to be very affectionate toward their mates.
 These behaviors include regularly sitting next to each other and frequently preening the feathers of their chosen partner.

 African grays make their nests in hollow tree trunks where they lay 2-4 eggs in the bottom of the cavity.
 The eggs are incubated by the female only, but both parents will feed and care for the chicks.
 After about 2-3 months the young will leave the nest, but they may still be cared for, for another month.

 These parrots are very social and live together in large flocks, especially when roosting.
 When they’re feeding, a couple birds may act like a sentry to ensure the safety of the flock.
 They will produce a loud screech to warn the flock of any threats.
 They are also very vocal in flight.

 African gray parrots are incredibly intelligent and are capable of mimicking a large variety of sounds.
 They very commonly learn to imitate the voice of their owner and can have a large vocabulary of words.
-Some parrots in captivity may choose to mimic sounds other than human speech such as the ring of a phone or the bark of a dog.
+Some parrots in human care may choose to mimic sounds other than human speech such as the ring of a phone or the bark of a dog.